In order to maximize your deliverability and inboxing rates, it is essential to only send emails to recipients that want

 Spam, Unsolicited Sending, and Purchased Lists

 No matter where the list of contacts comes from, if the recipient has not asked to receive your communications, mail sent to them is considered unsolicited.
 Unsolicited mail is also known as spam mail.
-Sending unsolicited mail has a high likelihood of resulting in your emails being unsubscribed from, being bounced, receiving spam complaints, hitting spam traps, being filtered as spam, being blacklisted, or being rejected from delivery altogether.
+Sending unsolicited mail has a high likelihood of resulting in your emails being unsubscribed from, being bounced, receiving spam complaints, hitting spam traps, being filtered as spam, being blocklisted, or being rejected from delivery altogether.
 As such, your focus needs to be on only engaging those contacts who have directly opted in to receive your communications.

 When a sender purchases a contact list and sends messages to that list, regardless of industry relevance or how well the list is cleaned, these messages are outright spam.
 There is no action by the user and zero opt-in by recipients.
 These are unsolicited messages that are sent to unsuspecting contacts.
 Regardless of the amount of cleaning or how much money was spent on this relevant list, this opt-in methodology leads to extremely low engagement and subsequent drops in domain reputation, putting you and all other senders on your shared IP set at risk.

-Internet service providers (ISPs) and third-party blacklists have become increasingly effective at parsing the language in these messages and determining that they are unsolicited.
-This type of language will directly lead to blacklisting and higher spam boxing for these purchased list recipients, as well as other recipients being sent via your domain, even if they have opted-in.
+Internet service providers (ISPs) and third-party blocklists have become increasingly effective at parsing the language in these messages and determining that they are unsolicited.
+This type of language will directly lead to blacklisting and higher spam boxing for these purchased list recipients, as well as other recipients being sent via your domain, even if they have opted in.

-SharpSpring considers sending to Purchased Lists as spam and against our Terms of Service.
+Lead Gen & CRM considers sending to purchased lists as spam and against the Terms of Service.
 Using purchased lists will directly result in compliance measures being taken against the sender, up to termination.